cockroachdb/docs/src/current/cockroachcloud/managing-access.md

 1. If you are a member of multiple organizations, navigate to the organization to which you want to invite a team member.
 You can navigate to the correct organization by using the drop-down box in the top-right corner.
 1. On the **Access Management** page, under the *Members* tab, click **Invite**.
 1. In the **Email Address** field, enter the email address of the team member you want to invite.
 By default, a user is assigned the [Organization member]({% link cockroachcloud/authorization.md %}#organization-member) role; this default role grants no access.
-After the user is invited, an [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator) can [grant additional roles](#change-a-team-members-roles).
+After the user is invited, you will be able to [grant additional roles](#change-a-team-members-roles).
 1. If required, you could invite multiple users at the same time by adding a row per email address using **+ Add Member**.

 It is also possible to enable [autoprovisioning]({% link cockroachcloud/cloud-org-sso.md %}#autoprovisioning) for your organization, which removes the need to invite team members.